 Research

-Our research spans many biomedical application areas, and a common theme is using biological networks to connect diverse data and provide a cohesive view of a process.
+One common theme in our research is using networks to connect diverse data and provide a cohesive view of a biological process.
 We develop new computational methods and also work with collaborators to apply them to study specific conditions and diseases.
-We also specialize in analyzing time series datasets where gene expression or protein activity is tracked over time, as described in this Morgridge Institute story.
 As part of the John W. and Jeanne M. Rowe Center for Research in Virology at the Morgridge Institute, we are particularly interested in applications in viral infection and virus-induced cancers.
-Representative examples of our network biology work appear below.

 In addition, we create machine learning methods to guide biochemistry experiments, especially for protein engineering and drug discovery.
 Example studies include Gelman et al. 2021 and Alnammi et al. 2023.